homezhan/artoolkit-docs/Marker_Training/marker_nft_utilities.md

 This page is a description of the tools used along with [NFT tracking][marker_nft_training].

 ##checkResolution
-The checkResolution tool supplied with ARToolKit NFT can help in determining the required resolution of source image data used in creating an NFT dataset.
+The checkResolution tool supplied with ARToolKit can help in determining the required resolution of source image data used in creating an NFT dataset.

 ###Operational summary
 1. Obtain the NFT image to be tracked in printed form. ![Pinball NFT Sample][Pinball_NFT_sample_printed_with_hand]